minhhahl/binance_exporter/README.md

 ### TODO

 - Add more tests to cover abnormal cases
-- Add separated `requirements.txt` for dev, testing
 - Improve `Assignment.py` to increase code coverage
-- Improve code format to clear all pylint warning
+- Improve code format to clear pylint warning
 - Add validator for function parameters and server's responses